leonardiz/HR-Analytics-Talent-Sourcing/README.md

 HR ANALYTICS: TALENT SOURCING AND RECRUITMENT STRATEGIES DATA ANALYSIS REPORT

-MAIN OBJECTIVE:
+Executive Summary:

-The main objective of this project is to optimize talent sourcing and recruitment strategies by leveraging a data-driven approach.
-Through analysis of the Talent sourcing/HR dataset, the goal is to identify patterns, draw insights, and formulate informed recommendations that enhance the efficiency of candidate selection processes.
+This report outlines a comprehensive analysis of talent sourcing and recruitment strategies for 10Alytics, an Ed-Tech company.
+The goal is to optimize processes through data-driven insights, providing recommendations for enhanced efficiency in candidate selection.

-DATA OVERVIEW:
+Project Overview:
+Objective: Optimize talent sourcing and recruitment strategies.

+Data Source:
 For this particular project, the source of my data was from 10Alytics an Ed-Tech company dedicated to building data and tech consciousness by providing premium tech skills to Africans and people of the Black community.

 DATASET DETAILS:

 Fields: Employee ID, Source of Hire, Date of Hire, Position/Role, Department, Performance Score, Number of Promotions, Tenure, Reason for Leaving, Training Programs Attended, Employee Satisfaction Score, Peer Review Score, Salary Bracket, Employee Referrals, Mentorship Participation, Educational Background, Alma Mater, Skills/Certifications, Previous Employer, Industry Experience.

-DIMENSIONS: 20 columns, 1002 rows.
+Dataset Details: 20 columns, 1002 rows.

 KEY QUESTIONS TO ANSWER